johnfewell/ce-evals-app/spec.md

 - [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)

+Yes, scoped courses can be seen at /courses/finished.

 - [x] Include a nested form writing to an associated model using a custom attribute writer (form URL, model name e.g. /recipe/new, Item)

 - [x] Include signup (how e.g. Devise)

 Using Devise